-Now let’s see how to use useReducer hook with Context API in notes app!
+Now let’s see how to use useReducer hook with Context API in the notes app!

 This is how we can access the state globally.

-Implementation of the other components will be same as the previous.
+Implementation of the other components will be the same as the previous.

 Will React Context API replace Redux?

 Most probably it will not because currently many projects implementing using Redux.
 As I think both solutions Context API and redux will exists.
-Context API is a way for sharing the state through the nested component tree and its not a direct solution state management.
-If we use Redux just to avoid transferring props in nested component tree, then we can use Context API instead of that.
-But in Context, there is no some other features we have with Redux such as Redux developer tools, middleware for adding centralized logic, state update tracking and many other Redux specific features.
+Context API is a way for sharing the state through the nested component tree and it's not a direct solution state management.
+If we use Redux just to avoid transferring props in the nested component tree, then we can use Context API instead of that.
+But in Context, there are no some other features we have with Redux such as Redux developer tools, middleware for adding centralized logic, state update tracking, and many other Redux-specific features.

 Should I use Context API or Redux?

 This is the final question all of us have now.
-First let’s take the Context, it can implement easily and do not need to install third party libraries since it comes with React itself.
-Most of the times good for static state data because it does not update frequently like Redux.
+First, let’s take the Context, it can implement easily and does not need to install third party libraries since it comes with React itself.
+Most of the time good for static state data because it does not update frequently like Redux.
 Applications can add multiple contexts and separate the logics.
 Finally, we get a smaller package and that helps better project maintenance.
 But the main drawbacks of Context API are that it is not designed to use with refreshing data.

-On the otherhand when thinking about Redux it is designed to use with frequently changing data and easy to test the code base.
+On the other hand, when thinking about Redux it is designed to use with frequently changing data and easy to test the codebase.
 Redux has access to middleware for async actions when we use redux-thunk or redux-saga and expand the store with this functionality.
-It helps to maintain good code structure as well.
-Unnecessary re renders and the refreshes are eliminated by Redux when changing the store object.
-But there are several drawbacks in Redux as well.
-Since It is not built-in React, which increases size of the package in considerable amount.
-We need to externally install Redux library.
+It helps to maintain a good code structure as well.
+Unnecessary re-renders and refreshes are eliminated by Redux when changing the store object.
+But there are several drawbacks to Redux as well.
+Since It is not built-in React, which increases the size of the package inconsiderable amount.
+We need to externally install the Redux library.
 Even if used with Redux Toolkit, it can be confusing for beginners.
 And obviously It requires more configuration than Context API, and the learning curve is considerably high.